dryan/d3ploy/ROADMAP.md

 ---

-## Current Status: Phase 1.1 - Breaking Change Warning Release
+## Current Status: Phase 2.1 - Python Version Updates

-**Next Steps:**
+__Next Steps:__

-1. Update update notification text with breaking change warning
+1. Remove Python 3.9 support from pyproject.toml and testing
-2. Test the warning message
+2. Update version requirements to Python 3.10+ minimum
-3. Release patch version 4.4.3 to PyPI
+3. Install Briefcase and verify setup

-**Blockers:** None currently identified
+__Blockers:__ None currently identified

-**Notes:**
+__Notes:__

 - Keep AGENTS.md updated with any preference changes
 - Each phase should be tested before moving to the next